EMERGING MARKETS-Supercharged Latam FX kicks off new month with gains, Brazil real leads

 April 1 (Reuters) - Most major Latin American currencies rose on Friday, starting off the new month with gains after wrapping up their best quarter ever, while Brazil's real climbed on the back of positive data.

-The real BRBY, BRL= firmed 1.4% to 4.69 against the dollar, even as the safe-haven currency rose.
-Data showed industrial output in Brazil rose above expectations in February, while an IHS survey showed Brazil's manufacturing PMI was at 52.3 in March vs 49.6 in February.
+The real BRBY, BRL= firmed 1.6% to 4.66 against the dollar, even as the safe-haven currency rose.
+Data showed industrial output in Brazil grew 0.7% in February, beating expectations, while an IHS survey showed Brazil's manufacturing PMI was at 52.3 in March versus 49.6 in February.
 A figure above 50 denotes expansion.

-"The better-than-expected 0.7% m/m rise in Brazilian industrial production in February was supported by a rebound in mining," said William Jackson, chief emerging markets economist at Capital Economics, but warned that the boost could be temporary.

-Brazil's currency has largely outperformed its Latin American peers so far this year, clocking gains of 18%.
+Brazil's currency has largely outperformed its Latin American peers so far this year, clocking gains of more than 19%.
 The region's biggest economy has seen its markets benefiting from the surge in prices of oil, raw materials and industrial metals set off by Western sanctions on Russia.

+"Commodity prices are as volatile as they’ve ever been, and we don’t think volatility will ease until the war in Ukraine ends, because only then will we know the true extent of the Russia-related supply shock," said Edward Gardner, commodities economist at Capital Economics.

 The MSCI's index for Latin American currencies .MILA00000CUS ended the first quarter with gains of 14.3%, its best performance on record.

+The Peruvian sol PEN= jumped 1% to its highest level in nearly a year.
+Inflation in the country in March hit its highest level in more than two decades, driven by rising global fuel and food prices amid the Ukraine conflict.

-The Chilean peso CLP= eked out gains of 0.2% against the dollar.
-Chile's IMACEC economic activity index, a close proxy of gross domestic product (GDP), rose 6.8% year-over-year in February.
+The Chilean peso CLP= gained 0.5% against the dollar, tracking its best day in over a week.
+Chile's IMACEC economic activity index, a close proxy of gross domestic product, rose 6.8% year-over-year in February.

-Colombia's peso COP= fell 0.4%, carrying its declines from the previous session when its central bank raised the benchmark interest rate by 100 basis points to 5%, significantly lower than expected.
+Colombia's peso COP=reversed early losses to gain 0.6%.
+Its central bank on Thursday raised the benchmark interest rate by 100 basis points to 5%, significantly lower than expected. [nL2N2VY1SP]

 The dollar =USD rose after data showed U.S. job growth continued at a brisk pace in March, with the unemployment rate falling to a two-year low and wages re-accelerating.